priyanka-raina/priyanka-raina.github.io/index.md

 Jul 2007 - May 2011, Department Rank: 1, Institute Rank: 2
 Thesis: Transactional Memory Architecture for Multi-core Processors
 Advisor: Anshul Kumar

-## Talk Videos and News
-- **Accelerating Semiconductor Innovation in the U.S.** at the PCAST public meeting on the challenges and opportunities for U.S. leadership in semiconductors, May 12, 2022.
-[Video](https://www.whitehouse.gov/pcast/meetings/2022-meetings/)
-- **AHA: An Agile Approach to the Design of Coarse-Grained Reconfigurable Accelerators and Compilers** at the Berkeley/Stanford/UCSC Cloud Workshop, May 11, 2022.
-[Video](https://vimeo.com/showcase/9529523)
-- **How computer chips get speedier through specialization** in Stanford Engineering’s The Future of Everything podcast with Russ Altman, September 21, 2021.
-[Video](https://youtu.be/UgmKLm4U1II)

 ## Affiliations
 **[Stanford AHA (Agile Hardware) Center](https://aha.stanford.edu/)**